ansys/pydpf-core/docs/source/examples/06-distributed-post/00-distributed_total_disp.rst

 started.
 Operator instances will be created on each of those servers to address each a different result file.
-In this example, we will post process an analysis distributed in 2 files, we will consequently require 2 remote processes
+In this example, we will post process an analysis distributed in 2 files, we will consequently require 2 remote processes.
 To make this example easier, we will start local servers here, but we could get connected to any existing servers on the network.